Oil prices creep higher on tentative U.S.-China hopes

 Capping gains, euro zone factory activity contracted sharply last month as demand was dented by the trade war and continued lack of clarity over Britain’s departure from the European Union, a survey showed.

-“The oil market faces ample supplies with global demand almost stagnant and supplies rising from the U.S., Canada, Brazil and even the North Sea,” said Norbert Rucker, head of economics at Swiss bank Julius Baer.
+“The oil market faces ample supplies with global demand almost stagnant and supplies rising,” said Norbert Rucker, head of economics at Swiss bank Julius Baer.

 “We (...) see oil prices trading around $60 per barrel in the near term and lower longer term.”